emicklei/fluxflow/README.md

 [![Go](https://github.com/emicklei/fluxflow/actions/workflows/go.yml/badge.svg)](https://github.com/emicklei/fluxflow/actions/workflows/go.yml)

-a Go interpreter that will serve a live code and debug experience
+a Go interpreter that eventually should serve a live coding and debug experience.

+## status

+This is work in progress.
+See [examples](./examples) for runnable examples using the `fluxflow` cli.
+See [status](STATUS.md) for the supported Go language features.

 ## install